Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

 Inserting the above expression and $R^{\text{ {BL}}}_{\text{3-loop}}(\vec L)$ in Eq.~(\ref{eq:Gloop}), we obtain the correction to the response given by the cubic loop.
 In order to apply the Ginzburg criterion, it is more convenient to consider the inverse susceptibility

 that can be rewritten as

 We see that for large but finite $M$, the $M$-layer lattice has the same critical behavior of the BL ($M=\infty$), with small $O(1/M)$ shifts of the critical temperature and of the constants $A$ and $B$.
-However, the above sums over $L_A$ and $L_B$ are divergent respectively for $D \leq 6$, $D \leq 8$ and $D \leq 8$ and thus the Ginzburg criterion tells us that the critical exponents cannot be those of the Gaussian theory below $\DU=8$.
+However, the above sums over $L_A$ and $L_B$ are divergent respectively for $D \leq 6$, $D \leq 8$ and $D \leq 8$ and thus the Ginzburg criterion tells us that the critical exponents cannot be those of the Gaussian theory below $D=8$.
 The same argument applied to the quartic loop would give a critical dimension equal to 6 (the diagram indeed appears in the computation of the connected correlation of the RFIM \cite{angelini2020loop}) and allows to neglect the quartic loop with respect to the cubic one.
+We also checked that the generalized Ginzburg criterion coming from the Replica Symmetry Breaking (RSB) phase predicts an upper critical dimension $\DU\ge8$, in perfect agreement with the computation in the symmetric phase \cite{unpublished}.

 To go below the upper critical dimension we rescale lengths as $L=x/\tau$ and momenta as $p^2=k^2\tau$, obtaining